 The Jubilee and Homepride economy ranges are supplied in a choice of four lengths of rod only; unliek the made-to-measure rods, these can be cut-to-size at the time of installation using a sharp hack-saw.

 The Tudor runner stair rods are made from wood and then trimmed either end in metal and are therefore made to measure.
-They tend to appeal to those looking for a natural, more streamlined and uncluttered look.
+They tend to appeal to those looking for a natural, more streamlined look.

 Originally, brass stair rods held the carpet runner in place on the staircase.
 However, they were not particularly effective and the stair runner would gradually slip down the stairs.
 Today, gripper is used instead to safely secure stair runners in place and stair rods are therefore purely decorative, even in a period property.
 The Royale collection of stair rods features 3 different designs which date back to the Victorian era.
 This flat-faced style of brass stair rod is certainly worth considering if you are looking to create an authentic, period look.
 The Victorian Stair Clip is likewise sympathetic in design and an option for the older property.

 When fitting stairrods on a staircase with a runner up the middle, the brackets are placed either side of the carpet and attach to the staircase.
 If your carpet is fitted the full width of your staurcase, then you will need to choose either a Front Fix or Side Fix option, which refers to the style of brackets.